adntob/CiscoHackathon2019/README.md

 * Observe that you now get a message any time a call is started or stopped.

+* You can listen to events to.
+To listen to all of time (for learning):

+`xFeedback Register event/*`

 That's a super short overview of the main features of the xAPI.
-You can use the xAPI to control and observe almost anything that the video system supports, such as starting calls, adding participants, doing screen share, controlling camera, adjusting volume, muting, changing video layout etc.
+You can use it to control and observe almost anything that the video system supports, such as starting calls, adding participants, doing screen share, controlling camera, adjusting volume, muting, changing video layout etc.

-The best way to get the xAPI is to just play with it from the command line.
+The best way to learn the xAPI is to just play with it from the command line.
 Try to think of work flows that you would like to automate (start a call, add a third participant, adjust the volume to a certain setting, turn on sticky self view, choose equal layout etc) and see if you can do it all from the keyboard.

 For a full reference guide, see:

 https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-command-reference-list.html

-TODO: add xevents

 ## Macros and user interface extensions

-Macros are snippets of code (scripts) written in JavaScript that can run on the video system itself, to customise the behaviour of the video system.
-A benefit of this is that you do not need any additional hardware, such as virtual machines or mini servers.
+Macros are snippets of code (scripts) written in JavaScript that can run on the video system itself, to customise the behaviour and automate common tasks.
+A benefit of this is that you do not need any additional hardware, such as virtual machines, Raspberry PIs or similar.
 Macros are typically written and tested in the macro editor, which can be accessed on the web interface of the video system itself.

 A typical use case is for the macros to listen for events from custom user interface extensions.
 These extensions can be buttons and sliders for controlling peripherals in the room such as lights, blinds, climate controls, projectors, or to modify the behaviour of the video system to suit particular work flows, for example adding quick dials to the home screen.

-The macros also support communicating with with the external world using HTTP GET, POST etc, greatly increasing their usability.
+The macros also support communicating with with the external world using HTTP GET, POST etc.

-Supported devices: All devices running CE 8 and higher, except SX10 and Webex Share (TODO VERIFY)

-Deployments: both on-prem and cloud

 Required configuration: `xConfiguration Macro Mode: On` (can be enabled in macro editor too)